quixio/quix-docs/docs/platform/what-is-quix.md

 When you create a new Quix environment, there are three hosting options:

 1. Quix Broker - Quix hosts Kafka for you.
 This is the simplest option as Quix provides hosting and configuration.
-2. Self-Hosted Kafka - This is where you already have existing Kafka infrastructure that you use, and you want to enable Quix to provide the stream processing platform on top of it.
+2. Self-Hosted Kafka - This is where you already have existing Kafka infrastructure that you use, and you want to enable Quix to provide the event stream processing platform on top of it.
 You can configure Quix to work with your existing Kafka infrastructure using this option.
 3. Confluent Cloud - if you use Confluent Cloud for your Kafka infrastructure, then you can configure Quix to connect to your existing Confluent Cloud account.

 This enables you host according to requirements.
 For example, your production environment may be hosted on your own Kafka infrastructure, while your develop environment is hosted by Quix.

 ### Multiple environments

-In Quix you create a project to contain your stream processing pipeline.
+In Quix you create a project to contain your event stream processing pipeline.
 A project corresponds to  a Git repository, either hosted by Quix, or alternatively using an external Git provider such as GitHub.
-Within a project you can create multiple environments, containing your stream processing pipelines.
+Within a project you can create multiple environments, containing your event stream processing pipelines.
 Each environment is associated with a Git branch, so that you can embrace the full Git workflow, having for example, production, staging and development branches.
 You can also configure your preferred Kafka hosting option for the environment too, for example you can choose Quix-hosted Kafka, self-hosted Kafka, or Confluent Cloud.

 Environments are a new features of Quix, and you can read more about them in the [documentation](../platform/changes.md#environments).